farahabdi/inspire/README.md

 ```
 ---

-Board is deemed complete if you can traverse the list consecutively to 14. (check util function)
+Board is deemed complete if you can traverse the list consecutively to 14. (check [util](https://github.com/farahabdi/isobar/blob/ad6ce40567d460ef30a3f72f10a6f2e78946053e/src/containers/utils.js#L9) function)

 ----

-Valid positions at each position is hardcoded.
+Valid positions at each position in board is [hardcoded](https://github.com/farahabdi/isobar/blob/ad6ce40567d460ef30a3f72f10a6f2e78946053e/src/containers/utils.js#L20).
 It's still modular though as it could be swapped out later.

 ----